rinakaura/cse-15l-lab-reports/lab-report-5-week-10.md

 Expected Output: []

-My markdown-parse directory produced the correct output.
+My markdown-parse directory produced the correct output, the lab 9 directory did not.

 ### Finding the Bug